IBM-Bluemix-Docs/containers/cs_tech.md

   <li>Move app code quickly from staging to production environments.</li>
   <li>Automate your processes with continuous delivery tools.</li> </ul></dd>
 </dl>
+Ready to gain deeper knowledge of Docker? <a href="https://developer.ibm.com/courses/all/docker-essentials-extend-your-apps-with-containers/" target="_blank">Learn how Docker and {{site.data.keyword.containershort_notm}} work together by completing this course.</a>

 <br />